4r33x/proto-rs/README.md

 ```

 If you already have a configured `tonic::Request<&T>`, call `request.to_zero_copy()` to preserve metadata while still avoiding a clone.
 The async tests in [`examples/proto_gen_example.rs`](examples/proto_gen_example.rs) and [`tests/rpc_integration.rs`](tests/rpc_integration.rs) show how to mix borrowed and owned requests seamlessly, matching the server-side savings when round-tripping large messages.

+### Performance trade-offs vs. Prost

+The runtime exposes both zero-copy and owned-code paths so you can pick the trade-off that matches your workload.
+Wrapping payloads in `ZeroCopyRequest`/`ZeroCopyResponse` means the encoder works with borrowed data (`SunByRef`) and never materializes owned clones before writing bytes to the socket, which is why the benchmark suite records 30–70% higher throughput than `prost::Message` when measuring identical service implementations (`bench_zero_copy_vs_clone`).
+When you stick to the convenience helpers that take owned messages (`ProtoRequest`/`ProtoResponse`), the encode path performs an extra conversion into the shadow view before writing.
+That extra hop shows up in the Criterion tables as the `proto_rs encode_to_vec` scenario, which currently runs about 15–20% slower than Prost's hand-tuned `encode_to_vec` on the same payload shapes.
+Use zero-copy when latency is king; fall back to the owned APIs when ergonomics matter more than raw throughput.

 ## Getting started